TIY-Austin-Front-End-Engineering/js-assignments/html-intro-1/README.md

 - familiarize yourself with all the HTML tags
 - familiarize yourself with a lot of CSS properties
-- familiarize yourself with navigating through the terminal, and opening workspaces with a code editor (such as Sublime Text)
+- familiarize yourself with navigating through the terminal, and opening workspaces with a code editor (such as Sublime Text, Atom, vim, etc..)
 - reinforce concepts of layout and `display` types
 - familiarize yourself with Chrome's Developer Tools and keyboard shortcuts